unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 In fact it's awlays worth trying a simple non-powered hub first, before splashing out and using up more space and electricity than you need.

 How will you know you need more power for a device you are attaching?
 Most of the time you won't, not for sure.
 They may simply not work or they may work some of the time or behave in odd ways.
 These are complicated things, practically impossible to test in all configurations, even the best ones will have only been tested for the most common ones, if that - power supply may be one of the reasons why they fail, but normally the easiest one to eliminate so worth having a go at.
-The first thing to try is setting `max_usb_current=1` in config.txt [LINK TO ARTICLE ABOUT EDITING IT].
+The first thing to try is setting `max_usb_current=1` in config.txt ( [here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/config_gfiles.md#configtxt) is how ).
 It is strangely hard to find out how much effect this has on pi zero, on other ones (Pi 2, Pi 3) it increases the amount of current available to usb devices via pi.
 If this doesn't help, and you have one, try a better, stronger, power supply for raspberry itself (this never worked for me btw, but people with admirable experience recommend it).

 If none of this worked, and you figured out another way, please make it known somewhere, even better drop us a line, we'll add it here.